The singularity moment of a product is not

 While one might seem too simple to strive for, it’s not.

-In order to get one good customer,
+To get one good customer,

-In order to get 10 active users,
+To get 10 active users,

-So to get 1 good customer,
+So to get one good customer,

 Not so easy after all…